 That’s why place a sell order just after breakout confirmation and put stop loss above the high of the last swing wave.

 Descending triangle pattern represents the natural behaviour of the market.
 It has a high winning probability due to natural behaviour if traded with proper confluences.
 Never miss this trade opportunity and try to backtest this pattern before trading on a real account.

 It is important to invest your time in learning before trading.

-Descending triangle pattern is always bearish.
-It does not matter either to use it as a reversal or continuation pattern.
+Descending the triangle pattern is always bearish.
+It does not matter whether to use it as a reversal or continuation pattern.
 It will always predict the bearish trend.

 Descending triangle pattern always breaks down or support zone. if it breaks up it means it is a false breakout. it is a bearish pattern